openrightsgroup/virteu-design-challenge/pages/privacy-notice.md

 - Name
 - Email Address
-- Your country of residence (optional)
+- Your country of residence
 - The content of your submission, what you write and/or upload

 #### Data that Netlify automatically collects for every form